mivano/azure-cost-cli/README.md

 COMMANDS:
     accumulatedCost    Show the accumulated cost details
-    costByResource     Show the cost details by resource budgets            Get the available budgets
+    costByResource     Show the cost details by resource dailyCosts         Show the daily cost by a given dimension budgets            Get the available budgets

 ```